 Undergoing a cesarean section opens a woman to a wide range of complications, including:

 - Anesthesia complications.
 Since a C-section is major surgery, the doctor will use regional anesthesia to numb the lower part of the body and prevent pain during the procedure.
 Although anesthesia is generally safe, it can adversely affect some people.
 Some anesthesia complications include low blood pressure and dizziness.

 - Surgical injury.
 A C-section is a major surgery that involves cutting through the abdomen and uterus of the mother.
 If the doctor makes the wrong incision, you could suffer a surgical injury to your bladder and intestines.
 This could cause severe complications and warrant more procedures to correct the damage.

-- Infection of the C-section site is a common complication of this procedure.
+- Infection.
+Infection of the C-section site is a common complication of this procedure.
 If the doctor fails to use adequately sterilized tools, you could suffer an infection.
 Additionally, poor aftercare procedures following the C-section can result in infection.

 - Excessive bleeding.
 When there is a surgical complication during a C-section, a mother could experience excessive bleeding.
 Loss of blood after childbirth can cause severe complications like kidney failure.

 - Risk to future pregnancies.
 If you suffer a C-section injury, the complication may affect your ability to carry a baby to term.